clintonbf/Clints-doc-project/docs/configuration.md

 **Note**: ensure that the 'Email teachers' box _is checked_.
 If you do not the substitution will be recorded but the instructor will not be notified.

 8. Tap 'substitute'.

+The substitution is complete.
+Both instructors will receive e-mails outlining the substitution and the substituting instructor will appear in MindBody.

 ### _I forgot to click the 'Email teachers' box!_